 In this episode of Consolation Prize, we investigate the role of consuls in dealing with wartime disasters and the toll they took on them.

-Consul Wesley Frost was stationed in Queenstown, Ireland during the early years of World War I. As part of his responsibilities, Frost assisted survivors from more than 80 German submarine attacks including the SS Lusitania, which at the time resulted in the greatest loss of civilian lives.
+Consul Wesley Frost was stationed in Queenstown, Ireland during the early years of World War I. As part of his responsibilities, Frost assisted survivors from more than 80 German submarine attacks including the RMS Lusitania, which at the time resulted in the greatest loss of civilian lives.
 Frost’s response to these attacks helped establish the processes the United States Department of State still uses today in crises involving civilians.

 Cart, Doran.
 “Home Before the Leaves Fall.”
 The National World War I Museum and Memorial.

 McAllister, William B., Seth Rotramel, Charles Hawley, and Thomas Faith.
 “War, Neutrality, and Humanitarian Relief: The Expansion of U.S. Diplomatic Activity during the Great War, 1914–1917.”
 U.S. Department of State Office of the Historian Foreign Service Institute, 2020.

 Sondhaus, Lawrence.
 German Submarine Warfare in World War I: The Onset of Total War at Sea.
 Maryland: Rowman & Littlefield Publishers, 2017.